Anunth-R/Fast-Robots/lab1.md

 ## Task GET_TIME_MILLIS

 After that, I used the Artimis board's timer to send a message with the timestamp the message was sent at.
-To accomplish this, I created another command called GET_TIME_MILLIS.
 I then leveraged the millis() function in Arduino to record the current time and send a message containing the recorded time.

 On the Arduino side: